pas/pattern-recognition-2018-purple/04 - Signature Verification/README.md

 # Exercise 04 - Signature Verification

 ## Evaluation
-The evaluation output file is called results_signature.txt in the folder Evaluation.
+The evaluation output file is called `results_signature.txt` in the folder Evaluation.
+In order to run the evaluation you can simply call `runner.py`.
+Currently the code spans 4 threads for faster computation and the part of `parse.py` is commented out as there is no ground-truth file for the evaluation.

 ## Usage